 Though dump truck operators are used to transporting potentially hazardous materials between job sites, hot asphalt is often considered the most troublesome.
 Not only does asphalt need to stay heated in order to spread properly, but it’s also the most likely to stick to the truck bed.
 These factors affect how quickly drivers can deliver this material as well as how much risk is involved during the unloading process.
 This is how to transport hot asphalt safely and ensure drop-off is efficient.

 As asphalt is being transported, it’s common for it to begin cooling and form a crust that makes it more difficult to dump.
-Because of this, it helps for dump truck operators to be familiar with the quickest routes between the loading station and the drop-off point.
+Because of this, it helps for dump truck operators who are hauling asphalt to be familiar with the quickest routes between the loading station and the drop-off point.
 Knowing this route, and the local traffic patterns, ahead of time will allow you to make the most informed driving decisions and even make the necessary detours.
-This strategy also helps reduce the amount of time you spend on the road and, therefore, decreases your chances of getting into an accident, letting you transport your hot asphalt safely.
+This strategy also helps reduce the amount of time you spend on the road and, therefore, decreases your chances of getting into an accident, letting you transport your asphalt safely.